For SNOHOMISH DISTRICT STUDENTS ONLY: Please take a look atthis opportunity for summer school. If interested,signup here

 Hello future Medical Assistants!

-Jan Le joins Sno-Isle TECH as a Medical Assisting Instructor.
+Jan Le joined Sno-Isle TECH as our Medical Assisting Instructor in 2017.
 She has dedicated much of her healthcare experience in many different areas of health services ranging from Volunteer Health Management to Health Care Administration in the primary care setting.

-She graduated with Magna Cum Laude from San Diego State University with a bachelor’s degree in Biology.
-She then furthered her education by receiving a master’s degree in Public Health with an emphasis in Global Health in conjunction with the Peace Corps as her field work.
-She was a Peace Corps Volunteer in Guatemala and Peru where she worked with the Ministry of Education and Health to build capacity and improve health outcomes in rural villages.
+Jan graduated with Magna Cum Laude honors from San Diego State University with a bachelor’s degree in Biology.
+She then furthered her education, acquiring a master’s degree in Public Health with an emphasis in Global Health.
+Her fieldwork for this degree was done in the Peace Corps.
+She was a Peace Corps Volunteer in Guatemala and Peru working with the Ministry of Education and Health to build capacity and improve health outcomes in rural villages.

-She enjoys spending time with her family and exploring the Northwest when she is not in the classroom.
-She hopes to inspire students to pursue a career in healthcare by starting at Sno-Isle TECH and continue beyond.
+Jan enjoys spending time with her family and exploring the Northwest when she is not in the classroom.
+She hopes to inspire students to pursue a career in healthcare by starting at Sno-Isle TECH and continuing beyond into a healthcare related profession!